SmartMemeCoin/SMARTMEME-source/doc/tor.md

 	./smartmemed -onion=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -discover

-## 3. List of known Neoxa Core Tor relays
+## 3. List of known Smartmeme Core Tor relays
 ------------------------------------

 Note: All these nodes are hosted by smartnodehosting.com